apotonick/paperdragon/README.md

 end
 ```

-Images will be stored "in the cloud" when using `#process!`, renaming, deleting and re-processing does the same!
+Images will be stored "in the cloud" when using `#process!`, renaming, deleting and re-processing do the same!

 ## Background Processing